crate/crate-clients-tools/docs/integrate/etl.md

 [Meltano Hub] is the single source of truth to find any Meltano plugins as well as Singer taps and targets.

-- [meltano-target-cratedb]
-- [meltano-tap-cratedb]
-- [Examples about working with CrateDB and Meltano]

-_Please note these adapters are a work in progress._

 ```{div}
 :style: "clear: both"
 ```